alexkappa/terraform-website/content/source/docs/cloud/overview.html.md

 In its default state, Terraform CLI uses a local workflow, performing operations on the workstation where it is invoked and storing state in a local directory.

-But working with a team requires a remote workflow, since teams must share responsibilities, share awareness, and avoid single points of failure.
+Since teams must share responsibilities and awareness to avoid single points of failure, working with Terraform in a team requires a remote workflow.
 At minimum, state must be shared; ideally, Terraform should execute in a consistent remote environment.

 Terraform Cloud offers a team-oriented remote Terraform workflow, designed to be comfortable for existing Terraform users and easily learned by new users.
 The foundations of this workflow are remote Terraform execution, a workspace-based organizational model, version control integration, command-line integration, cross-workspace data sharing, and a private Terraform module registry.